bfirner/essays/20230828-LargeDNNsLookGood--TheyMayBeFoolingUs.md

 ![Figure 2.
 Examples where the center cell will stay or become dead.](figures/gol_dead_examples.png)

-The dead or alive determination is made for every cell on the board, which can be or arbitrary size, and each one is updated to move on to the next time step.
+The dead or alive determination is made for every cell on the board, which can be of arbitrary size, and each one is updated to move on to the next time step.
 Spaces that are off the edge of the board are counted as dead.